-- I used only chicken stock to cook the turkey breast, you could either mix that with some wine, use only wine or only water, if you wish.
+- I used chicken stock, but you could either mix that with some wine, use only wine or only water, if you wish.

-- I rubbed the breast with paprika powder, salt and pepper, but you could use any spices you like, for instance curry mixtures or other Indian spices, anything you like actually.
+- You could use any spices you like, for instance, curry mixtures or other Indian spices, anything you like actually.

-- I added onions and garlic to the roasting pan, but you could enrich the dish with some carrots, parsnips, peppers and so on.
+- You could enrich the dish with some carrots, parsnips, peppers, and so on.

 - When making the sauce, puree all or only some of these vegetables and serve the rest of them on the side.

 - I thickened and enriched the sauce with smetana, but you could use heavy cream or sour cream instead or you can leave these milk products out of the equation.
 The sauce is delicious even if you do not add any milk products.